Beverly Hills Family and Medical Leave Act Lawyer

 When Are Employees Entitled to Take Family or Medical Leave?

-Specific criteria must be met for an employee to qualify for FMLA protection.
-To take up to 12 weeks of unpaid leave, the employee must:
+Specific criteria must be met for an employee to qualify for FMLA protection in Beverly Hills, CA. To take up to 12 weeks of unpaid leave, the employee must:

 • Have a serious health condition.
 The employee must have a serious diagnosed health condition that makes them unable to perform their job duties.
 Some common serious health conditions include cancer, stroke, and heart attack.
 The intent of the FMLA is to provide employees with job protection from unexpected and potentially lengthy absences, which many health conditions can cause.